chetnashah/haskellwork/HaskellModuleSystem.md

   default-language:    Haskell2010
 ```

+cabal file `name` field specifies the name of the package being made for the library section.

 ### Stack

 `stack new`: will create a new directory containing all the needed files to start a project correctly